A Good Man

 Chapter 19: Birthday Surprise

-My eighteenth birthday fell on a Saturday but I didn’t want to celebrate even though I know that you’re supposed to go all out on your eighteenth—becoming an adult and all that.
-There’s a ritual that you’re supposed to observe where you walk into a pub and enjoy drinking your first legally purchased pint of beer at the bar.
-As compared to drinking all the beers you’d purchased illegally in the same pub at a table or standing by the fruit machine (which you also weren’t supposed to use until you were eighteen).
+My eighteenth birthday fell on a Saturday, but I didn’t want to celebrate even though I knew that you’re supposed to go all out on your eighteenth, to mark becoming a legal adult and all that.
+There’s a ritual you’re supposed to observe where you walk into a pub and enjoy drinking your first legally purchased pint of beer at the bar, compared to drinking all the beers you’d bought illegally in the same pub at a table or standing by the fruit machine (which you also weren’t supposed to use until you turned eighteen).

-But my eighteenth, like the two previous years, only served to remind me of what I didn’t have—my parents.
+But my eighteenth, like the two previous years, only served to remind me of what I lacked—my parents.

-My fifteenth birthday had fallen during the week, but I persuaded my parents to go out for a meal that weekend and let me have a party with a small group of my friends at the house.
-They agreed as long as Vicky agreed to stay with me.
-I wasn’t about to say no to that, she was pretty cool for an older sister and besides, a couple of my friends had a crush on her.
+My fifteenth birthday fell during the week, but I persuaded my parents to go out for a meal that weekend and let me host a small party at the house with some friends.
+They agreed, provided Vicky stayed with me.
+I wasn’t about to say no to that because she was pretty cool for an older sister, and a couple of my friends even had a crush on her.

-I can’t tell you how many times I wished I hadn’t had that dumb party.
+I can’t tell you how many times I wished I hadn’t had that stupid party.

 “Dad,” Sophie whined, “that’s, like, so unfair.
 Why do I have to help clear up?
-I, like, always have to clear up.”
+I always have to clear up.”

 “Because I said so.
 Besides, I need to talk to Paul alone.”